ntlinh16/cloudal/examples/configuration/README.md

 ```

-## Example 6: Deploying an AntidoteDB cluster on GKE
+## Example 6: Deploying an AntidoteDB cluster on Google Kubernetes Engine (GKE)
 In this example, after creating GKE clusters, we use Kubernetes to deploy an AntidoteDB cluster on each GKE cluster.
 This AntidoteDB cluster consists of 2 data centers that span in a Kubernetes cluster.
 We follow the instruction [here](https://github.com/AntidoteDB/AntidoteDB-documentation/blob/master/deployment/kubernetes/deployment.md) to deploy an AntidoteDB cluster by using Kubernetes.

-First, you still have to describe your GKE authentication information and your clusters requirements in `provisioning_config_gke.yaml` file.
+First, you still have to describe your GKE authentication information and your clusters requirements in `cloudal/examples/provisioning_config_files/provisioning_config_gke.yaml` file.

 Then, run the following command:
 ```